LouisLesueur/Paris-in-photography/README.md

-# Paris-in-photography
+# Paris in photography

-A simple timeline of Paris history with photographies
+A smooth timeline of Paris and photography history from 1830 to now.
+This was made with [vertical timeline from CodyHouse ](https://github.com/CodyHouse/vertical-timeline)